kagisearch/kagi-docs/docs/kagi/getting-started/setting-default.md

 <a name="chromium_desktop"></a>
 #### Desktop {#chromium_desktop}

-1. Right-click the Chrome URL bar and search "Manage Search Engines and Site Search"
+1. Right-click the Chrome URL bar and choose "Manage Search Engines and Site Search"
 2. In the "Site Search" section about halfway down, click the **Add** button at its upper right and fill in these details:
     - **Search engine:** Kagi Search
     - **Keyword:** kagi